gapan/gapan.github.io/content/posts/20190503-laptop-problems.md

 Except that not everything was right.
 Sometimes, when Xorg would come up, fonts on the system menu would look weird.
 Sometimes, some letters would be completely missing.
-Others, they would show up somehow distorted.
+Others would show up somehow distorted.
 Moving the mouse cursor over them would make them appear properly, sometimes.